 Bake in the preheated oven for 30 minutes.
 Check to see if the chicken has browned.
 If needed, spray with cooking spray and bake another 15 minutes.
-Remove from oven and drain on paper towels.
+Remove from the oven and drain on paper towels.
 Enjoy!

 - Use Chicken pieces that are uniform in size.
-When oven frying chicken, use one cup of chicken or two similar sized cuts so they have the same cooking time.
+When oven frying chicken, use one cup of chicken or two similar-sized cuts so they have the same cooking time.

 - Always use bone-in chicken pieces with the skin on.
 Using boneless chicken without skin will come out dry.

 - Season Generously.
-When making oven fried chicken, season your chicken with salt at every stage.
+When making oven-fried chicken, season your chicken with salt at every stage.
 Add salt and pepper to the flour and egg mixture.
 It’s hard to get any seasoning into the meat, but seasoning throughout the entire process will help ensure it’s extra flavorful.